puhach/facegen-dcgan/README.md

 Parameter | Meaning | Example
 ------------ | ------ |-------
-n | [Required] Specifies the number of images to generate. | -n=20 output | [Required] The path to the directory where the generated images have to be stored. | -output=generated/images model | [Optional] The path to the file containing the model artifact.
+n | [Required] Specifies the number of images to generate. | -n=20 output | [Required] The path to the directory where the generated images have to be stored. | -output=generated model | [Optional] The path to the file containing the model artifact.
 If omitted, defaults to model.pth. | -model=mymodel.pth ext | [Optional] Allows to specify the generated image format.
 Defaults to .jpg. | -ext=.png gpu | [Optional] Use GPU acceleration for generating images.
 Set by default if GPU is available. | -gpu